remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

     This API operation starts with the Laravel [controller](https://laravel.com/docs/10.x/controllers) called [RenderController.php](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-laravel/app/Http/Controllers/RenderController.php) located in the application's directory.
 The [render](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-laravel/app/Http/Controllers/RenderController.php#L24) function within the RenderController.php is executed.
 From there, the RemotionService [render](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-laravel/app/Services/RemotionService.php#L10) function is executed, followed by the [renderOps](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-laravel/app/Services/RemotionService.php#L16) function.
 The renderOps function constructs the arguments required by Remotion's lambda.

+    Once the execution is successful, the API will responsd with the `bucketName` and `renderId`.
+These are metadata required to get the status the video render or retrieving video.

 ## See also
 - [Using Remotion on standalone application](/docs/lambda/with-php/index)